Dragons And Dragon Kings In Ancient Mythology

 Ancient And Modern Superstitions About Dragons

-It was, for example, believed that the blood of the dragon held special properties that could give a person the power to see in into the future.
+It was, for example, believed that the blood of the dragon held unique properties that could give a person the power to see into the future.
 On the other hand, it was also said that if a knight dipped the tip of his sword into the dragon's blood and stabbed you with it, the wound would never heal.

 The dragon has survived as a powerful symbol in many parts of the world.